Our Teachers

 Aniah has a proven track record working with children of all ages, and parents love her ability to create a classroom environment where every dancer feels seen, supported, and challenged.
 Her classes are not only fun and high-energy, but also help students build confidence, discipline, and teamwork—skills that benefit them far beyond the dance floor.
 With a strong background in performance and a deep commitment to education, Aniah is excited to share her love of dance and help each child grow in their own unique way.

-Camp Educator, Ballet, Jazz, Hip Hop and Latin Dance Instructor
+Camp Educator, Ballet, Modern and Latin Dance Instructor

 Ballet, Hip Hop, Tap, Jazz Dance Instructor